 TOP USE CASES AND MARKET POTENTIAL

-CASE STUDIES OF AI IMPLEMENTATION IN FLOATING OFFSHORE WIND MARKET
+CASE STUDIES RELATED TO AI IMPLEMENTATION IN FLOATING OFFSHORE WIND MARKET

-CLIENTS’ READINESS TO ADOPT GENERATIVE AI IN FLOATING OFFSHORE WIND MARKET
+CLIENTS’ READINESS TO ADOPT GEN AI/AI-INTEGRATED FLOATING OFFSHORE WIND TURBINES

 7